1. Started as a teacher

 2. Led public sector innovation

-My experience as a teacher convinced me that educational equity is a solvable problem.
-For 10+ years I worked toward this cause in the non-profit and public sectors, most recently as a senior leader in the San Francisco Unified School District.
-I discovered design while opening the district's Innovation Lab.
-Using a human-centered process to develop it put me back in proximity with the system's most important users: kids, teachers and school leaders.
-Through that, I realized that this proximity is where I do my best work.
-I knew I never wanted to be far from users again, and design put them front and center at every turn.
-My love for people, for creative problem solving, and for inclusive processes led an important conclusion: I wanted to be a designer.
+Teaching convinced me that educational equity is possible.
+For 10+ years I worked toward that goal, most recently as a senior leader with San Francisco Public Schools.
+I discovered design when I opened and led the district's Innovation Lab.
+Using a human-centered design process to create it put me back in proximity with education's most important users: kids, teachers and school leaders.
+This proximity is where I do my best work, and design kept that front and center at every turn.
+It gave my love for people, for creative problem solving, and for inclusive processes a home and led to an important conclusion: I wanted to be a designer.

 3. Made a pivot to UX design

-Since leaving the district, I’ve honed my craft as a user experience designer, learning from some of the best and working as a freelancer.
+I've become just that!
+Since leaving the district, I’ve honed my craft as a user experience researcher + designer, learning from some of the best and working as a freelancer.
 I've taught design thinking workshops, facilitated design processes and R+D'd a number of projects myself.
 I recently took the leap to learn UX in the digital space through General Assembly's UX Design Immersive.
 I'm currently looking for a new company to call home!

 “Leslie possesses a rare combination of skills and qualities that enable her to breathe life into an organization with remarkable speed and leave everyone with a feeling of accomplishment, connection and hope for what is possible.
 She is perpetually productive, generous and demanding, and she leads with a creative confidence that inspires her colleagues, superiors and employees to go above and beyond.”

 Brian Fox | Former Direct Report + Director, SFUSD iLab